Skip to main content

 Domain route registration priority

-Low impact Routes with an explicit domain now take precedence over non-domain routes during route matching.
-This ensures catch-all subdomain routes behave consistently, even when non-domain routes are registered first.
+Impact: low Routes with an explicit domain now take priority over non-domain routes in route matching.
+This ensures catch-all subdomain routes behave consistently even when non-domain routes are registered first.

 Support